-On October 17, 2022, we issued 175,000 shares of Series B Preferred Stock, par value \$ 0.0001 per share, for an aggregate purchase price of \$175.0 million, or \$1,000 per share.
+On October 17, 2022, we issued 175,000 shares of Series B Preferred Stock, par value \$0.0001 per share, for an aggregate purchase price of \$175.0 million, or \$1,000 per share.

 The Series B Preferred Stock ranks senior to the shares of the Company's common stock with respect to dividend rights and rights on the distribution of assets on any voluntary or involuntary liquidation, dissolution or winding up of the affairs of the Company.
 The Preferred Stock has an initial liquidation preference of \$1,000 per share, which shall increase by compounded dividends.
 Holders of the Series B Preferred Stock are entitled to a dividend at the rate of 5.0% per annum, accruing daily and payable quarterly in arrears and subject to certain adjustments, as set forth in the Certificate of Designations.
 Dividends will be payable in cash, by increasing the amount of liquidation preference (compounded dividends) with respect to a share of Series B Preferred Stock, or any combination thereof, at the sole discretion of the Company.
-The Series B Preferred Stock had accrued compounded dividends of \$6.2 million and \$1.8 million as of June 30, 2023 and December 31, 2022, respectively.
+The Series B Preferred Stock had accrued compounded dividends of ~~\$6.2~~ ~~\$8.5~~ million and \$1.8 million as of ~~June 30, 2023~~ ~~September 30, 2023~~ and December 31, 2022, respectively.

-The Series B Preferred Stock will be convertible at the option of the holders into (I) the number of shares of common stock equal to the quotient of (a) the sum of (x) the liquidation preference (reflecting increases for compounded dividends) plus (y) the accrued dividends with respect to each share of Series B Preferred Stock as of the applicable conversion date divided by (b) the conversion price (initially approximately \$113.60 per share) as of the applicable conversion date plus (II) cash in lieu of fractional shares, subject to certain anti-dilution adjustments.
-At any time after October 17, 2025, if the closing price per share of common stock on the NYSE was greater than 287% of the then effective Conversion Price for (x) each of at least twenty (20) trading days in any period of thirty (30) consecutive trading days and (y) the last trading day immediately before the Company provides the holders with notice of its election to convert all of the Series B Preferred Stock into the relevant number of shares of common stock, the Company may elect to convert all of the Series B Preferred Stock into the relevant number of shares of common stock.
+The Series B Preferred Stock will be convertible at the option of the holders into (I) the number of shares of common stock equal to the quotient of (a) the sum of (x) the liquidation preference (reflecting increases for compounded dividends) plus (y) the accrued dividends with respect to each share of Series B Preferred Stock as of the applicable conversion date divided by (b) the conversion price (initially approximately \$113.60 per share) and approximately ~~\$101.85~~ per share subsequent to the issuance of warrants during the quarter ended September 30, 2023 as of the applicable conversion date plus (II) cash in lieu of fractional shares, subject to certain anti-dilution adjustments.
+At any time after October 17, 2025, if the closing price per share of common stock on the NYSE was greater than 287% of the then effective Conversion Price for (x) each of at least twenty (20) trading days in any period of thirty (30) consecutive trading days and (y) the last trading day immediately before the Company provides the holders with notice of its election to convert all of the Series B Preferred Stock into the relevant number of shares of of common stock, the Company may elect to convert all of the Series B Preferred Stock into the relevant number of shares of common stock.

 Bright Health Group, Inc.

 Notes to Condensed Consolidated Financial Statements

-(Uaudited)
+(Unaudited)